-Lecture Information: Some lecture notes will be posted on Courselink, generally before the specific lecture.
-Note that posted notes will be incomplete, prepared with the intention that students will take additional notes during lectures.
+Lecture Information: Some lecture notes and supporting material will be posted on Courselink, generally before the specific lecture.
+Note that posted notes may be incomplete, prepared with the intention that students will take additional notes during lectures.

 Lab Information: Requirements will be posted on Courselink.